EmoryShay/datasciencecoursera/README.md

 # datasciencecoursera
-## Made to prove profeciency in creating a repository.
+Made to prove proficiency in creating a repository.